-The woman who looks back at me in the mirror is today is not the same woman who looked back at me a few years ago, even a few months ago.
-Hey, she's not the same woman whose reflections I saw a few days ago.
+The woman who looks back at me in the mirror today is not the same woman who looked back at me a few years ago, even a few months ago.
+Hey, she's not the same woman whose reflection I saw a few days ago.

 She is new.
 Behold, all things are made new.